Skip to Main Content

 Look at the introduction or methods section to discover a sentence which states the question investigated in the paper.
 Does it address all the elements of your question, or only portions?

 The results section of the study should provide numbers so you may make some simple calculations.
-The calculations will add to your conclusions about the validty of the results of the study.
+The calculations will add to your conclusions about the validity of the results of the study.

 The discussion may contain notes about the limitations of the study, interpretation of the results of the study, ideas about areas of future study.

 There are two forms of error that can cause the results of a study to be false.
-Random Error is analagous to the idea that if you flip a coin 10 times you may likely end up with a result that is not 5 heads and 5 tails.
+Random Error is analogous to the idea that if you flip a coin 10 times you may likely end up with a result that is not 5 heads and 5 tails.
 If you flip a coin 1,000 times the results are likely to be very close to 500/500.
 Systematic Error (also called Bias) is due to some flaw in the design, implementation, or analysis of a study.
-This is why looking at the methods section carefully is important.
+This is why carefully reading the methods section and understanding the likelihood of various biases in some study designs is important.